-10 Dos for a Fun and Safe Off-Roading Experience
+10 points to follow for a Fun and Safe Off-Roading Experience

 Whether you’re off-roading with a truck, Jeep, or UTV, you’re bound to have fun exploring and discovering the terrain of wherever you’re at (Check out our last blog about where to off-road in SoCal!).
 But safety is an important factor when off-roading too.
 So here are 10 dos for the perfect off-roading experience to keep it fun and safe!

-#1: Do Know How Your Vehicle Traction Works Off-Road and with 4WD
+#1: Know How Your Vehicle Traction Works Off-Road and with 4WD

 To move all the wheels on a 4-wheel drive requires locking differentials.
 Locking differentials lock the axles of the car together to provide full torque power to the wheel with traction.
 When the vehicle turns, this can cause the wheels to rotate at different speeds.
 Before you hit the road, check out your owner's manual or do some Googling to discover your vehicle’s differentials and transfer case.